 The finish line is a land marker; buoys are just past the finish line.
 The timer will be stopped as the first part of the boat crossed the finish line.
 When your boat crosses the finish line, you must follow straight through for at least one boat length and judge those boats following through in their lanes.
 Return to docks quickly and safely along north shore (counterclockwise).

-Exhibition races are part of the entry fee (with exception this year the tug of war).
+Exhibition races are part of the entry fee (with exception of the tug of war).

 Crew members suspected of alcohol or drug abuse may be disqualified at the sole discretion of the organizing committee.
 Safety is paramount.